Singapore's GIC to invest $180 million in Sunway's healthcare unit

 KUALA LUMPUR (Reuters) - Singapore sovereign wealth fund GIC will invest 750 million ringgit ($180 million) in Sunway Berhad’s healthcare business, the Malaysian conglomerate said on Wednesday.

-GIC will buy a 16% stake in an agreement that values Sunway Healthcare at about 4.69 billion ringgit ($1.13 billion), it said.
+GIC will buy a 16% stake in an agreement that values Sunway Healthcare at about 4.69 billion ringgit ($1.13 billion), it said, more than half of Sunway’s 8.78 billion ringgit market value.

 “The foreign direct investment by GIC validates Sunway’s confidence in the growth of its healthcare division and the long-term potential of Malaysia’s healthcare industry,” Sunway said in the statement issued jointly with GIC.

-Maybank Investment Bank acted as sole financial advisor to Sunway on this transaction.
+The investment amount will be disbursed to Sunway in four tranches over three years.
+GIC will be entitled to 3% per annum dividend on the cumulative invested amount, a stock filing showed.

+“If we don’t need the money yet, we rather take it later.
+We have discussed with GIC very carefully and both parties have agreed that this timeframe is good,” chairman Jeffrey Cheah told a virtual news conference.

-Reuters reported earlier this week that Sunway agreed to sell around a 15% stake in its healthcare unit to GIC for 700 million to 800 million ringgit.
+Reuters reported earlier this week that Sunway, which also runs property development, construction and education businesses, agreed to sell around a 15% stake in its healthcare unit to GIC for 700 million to 800 million ringgit.

 ($1 = 4.1640 ringgit)